GenesisFR/DS1TroubleshootingGuide/README.md

 Method 1:

 1. Install [dgVoodoo2](https://www.pcgamingwiki.com/wiki/DgVoodoo_2#DirectX_1-7).
-2. Add a game capture in OBS and leave it on "Capture any fullscreen application".
+2. Add a game capture in OBS and leave it on `Capture any fullscreen application`.
-3. Run the game.
-As long as dgVoodoo is working, OBS will automatically capture it.
+3. Run the game and OBS will capture it if dgVoodoo was set up correctly.

 Note: the game will crash when loading games and going back to the main menu if it's still being captured (you can set a hotkey in OBS to toggle the visibility of the game capture so it stops capturing the game).